worhasdev/rogravityRewritten/README.md

 **Next, the explanation of the theory behind the physics, how they work, and how they are expansive.**

+When it comes to vectors and forces, we must understand the basic logic behind how the system would work.
+Applying a downwards force on the player towards the floor, as they orient based on the surface they stand on generally would be the best way to go.

 *TBD*

 ## Documentation